dayeon3117/Fake-Job-Detector/README.md

 ## Ethics Statement

-This project is meant to help people avoid job scams, but it’s not perfect.
-It could mark some real jobs as fake or miss some actual scams.
-The results should help guide decisions but should not be taken as final answers.
+This project is meant to help people avoid scams, but it’s not perfect.
+It may incorrectly mark a real job as fake or miss an actual scam.
+The results are meant to guide users, not make final decisions.

-I don't collect or store anything users type into the tool.
-The model was trained using public data and can be updated over time as scams change.
+The tool does not collect or store anything users enter.
+All models were trained on public data and can be retrained in the future as scam patterns evolve.

 ```
 Fake-Job-Detector/